esa-esdl/esdl-core/doc/dat_python.rst

 * `Time series data`_

-Building on top of the xarray_ API the DAT offers high-level functions for ESDC-specific workflows in the `cablab.dat`_ module.
+Building on top of the xarray_ API the DAT offers high-level functions for ESDC-specific workflows in the `esdl.dat`_ module.
 These functions are addressing specific user requirements and the scope of the module will increase with the users of the DAT.
 In the following, typical use cases and examples provide an illustrative introduction into the usage of the DAT and thus into the exploration of the ESDC.